 It depends on what you're into, but there is heaps of things to see and do around Perth.
 Visit the casino or walk through Kings Park.
 The beaches are fantastic even on a cold, windy winters day its worth heading to the coast and taking a walk or drive then having lunch in a beachside pub or cafe, Cottesloe is always a good place to start then drive north up to Hillarys.
 Visit the Perth Mint and see a gold pour.
 Take a ferry down the river to Fremantle and explore the maritime museum, the Fremantle markets, the Round house, fishing boat harbour (a great spot for fish & chips for lunch), have a drink and meal at 'Little Creatures', and then do the Fremantle Prison night tour.
 Visit Point Walter for some amazing views of Perth and the Swan river - take a walk through the Blackwell Reach path to take in the local wildlife with views of the river and cliffs (brave local kids leap off the cliffs for a dare).
 The Raffles hotel in Applecross is a good place to have a drink and a light meal whilst watching the boats and yachts.
 If you want something more up market then visit The Blue Water Grill which has spectactular views across the river to the city - a must for a still summer evening.
 A day trip to Rottnest is worth the cost but not recommended if the weather is too wet or windy.
-Enjoy! over 9 years ago
+Enjoy! about 10 years ago